maiklovenotwar/github-api-aggregated/README.md

 # GitHub Global Contribution Analysis

 A high-performance ETL system for analyzing global GitHub contribution patterns through geographical data enrichment and analysis.
-This system uses a hybrid approach combining the GitHub API and BigQuery/GitHub Archive for comprehensive insights.
+This system focuses on efficient collection of GitHub repository data and geographical analysis of contribution patterns.

 ## 🌍 Project Focus